-In litigation, the divorce process can easily take a year or longer, resulting in immense costs and staggering attorney fees.
-Attorneys bill each spouse by the hour for any time the attorney spends time on a case.
-The more spouses argue and the longer a case drags on, the more each attorney charges.
-The average cost of the divorce process through litigation ranges between $15,000-$30,000.
-In divorces that proceed to trial, that amount is likely to increase up to $80,000-$100,000.
+In litigation, divorce can easily take a year or longer, resulting in immense costs with staggering attorney fees.
+Most law firms bill each spouse by the minute for any time they spend on their case.
+The more conflictual and the longer the case, the more money the attorney makes.
+The average litigated divorce costs between $15,000-$30,000.
+In divorces that proceed to trial, that amount is likely to increase to $80,000-$100,000+.

-In mediation, spouses generally complete their divorce process within 2-4 months.
-In addition, mediation is 80-90% less expensive than litigation.
-Select mediators, including professional mediators at The Aurit Center for Divorce Mediation, provide spouses with a flat fee for their entire divorce process.
+In mediation, cases can be completed within 2-4 months and are 80-90% less expensive than litigation.
+Select mediators, including professional mediators at The Aurit Center for Divorce Mediation, provide an all-inclusive flat fee for their entire divorce process.
 This allows spouses to be aware of the cost of their divorce from the moment their process begins.
 The Aurit Center also offers a 12-Month, 0% interest payment plan option.

 #2 – Confidentiality

 Litigation can be a very public process.
-Once information is disclosed during a litigated divorce it becomes public record.
-This means anyone can access the documents filed with the court.
+Once information is disclosed during a litigated divorce it becomes a public record.
+This means anyone can access documents that have been filed with the court.
 Additionally, anything communicated or said by either spouse during the litigated divorce may be used against them at a later time.
-Anything said or done in court can become part of the public record.
+Anything said or done in court is recorded.
+Copies of those recordings are available upon request.

 On the other hand, mediation is a very private process that protects your confidentiality.
 Anything you say or do during your mediation process is 100% confidential under the law, and anything you say or do cannot be used against you at any point in time or in any legal proceeding.
-Mediation provides you and your spouse with privacy throughout your divorce process and limits information available to the public.
+Mediation provides you with privacy throughout your divorce process and limits information available to the public.

 #3 – Strengthens Co-Parenting Relationships

-Litigation promotes hostility and causes high levels of stress and conflict.
+Litigation promotes hostility and can cause high levels of stress and conflict.
 Attorneys often instruct their clients to reduce communication with their spouses or discourage it entirely.
-This often results in misunderstanding and confusion and co-parents are consequently forced to fight against each other in an all-out divorce battle.
+This often results in misunderstanding and confusion, and co-parents are consequently forced to fight against each other in an all-out divorce battle.